las6nia/las6nia/README.md

 ---

 ### 🌱 What I'm Up To
-- Expanding my knowledge in **backend development** and **data handling**
+- Expanding my knowledge in **Programming Fundamentals**, **.NET Platform** , and **Web Development**
 - Learning more about **APIs** and **full-stack web projects**
 - Building my personal portfolio and contributing to open-source projects
+- Contributing to real projects with our computer club

 ---